jasonyji/jasonyji.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D.
-Student in Quantitative Marketing at [The University of Hong Kong (HKU)](https://www.hku.hk/), advised by [Prof. Shan Huang](https://www.shanhhuang.com/).
+Student in Quantitative Marketing at <a href="https://www.hku.hk/" target="_blank">The University of Hong Kong (HKU)</a>, advised by <a href="https://www.shanhhuang.com/" target="_blank">Prof. Shan Huang</a>.
 My research interests lie in Computational Social Science and Human-AI Interaction.
-I received dual bachelor's degrees in Computer Science and Business Administration from [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html), where I work closely with [Prof. Yi-Shan Lee](https://sites.google.com/view/yi-shanlee).
+I received dual bachelor's degrees in Computer Science and Business Administration from <a href="https://www.cuhk.edu.hk/english/index.html" target="_blank">The Chinese University of Hong Kong (CUHK)</a>, where I work closely with <a href="https://sites.google.com/view/yi-shanlee" target="_blank">Prof. Yi-Shan Lee</a>.

-You can find my CV [here](../files/CV.pdf).
+You can find my CV <a href="../files/CV.pdf" target="_blank">here</a>.

 <!-- Contact
 ======